jeswin/retransmit-documentation/docs/prism/webSocket/basics.md

 title: Basics
 ---

 Prism can act as a Gateway for WebSocket connections, allowing multiple backend services to send data to connected clients.
+We recommend building WebSocket backend services using Redis Channels and Pub-Sub, but Prism can service connections by periodically polling Http Services as well.
+Let's get into details.

-The best way to write backend services which talk to WebSocket clients (using Prism) is by using Redis Channels.
-See the configuration below.
+A typical configurations will be as below.

 ```ts
 const config: UserAppConfig = {